-The concept of social innovation (SI) has been often invoked as a game-changer that has the potential to influence future thoughts about the Anthropocene (Olsson, P et al., 2017).
-The ever-growing interest about this topic shows a relation between the rise of a "crisis society" (Moralli M., Allegrini G. 2020) and the need to radically rethink capitalism (Cuz LB et al., 2017).
+The concept of social innovation (SI) has been often invoked as a game-changer that has the potential to influence future thoughts about the Anthropocene (Olsson et al., 2017).
+The ever-growing interest about this topic shows a relation between the rise of a "crisis society" (Moralli and Allegrini, 2021) and the need to radically rethink capitalism (Jacobs and Mazzucato, 2016).
 SI has drawn the attention of several scholars since the years immediately following the 2007-2008 crisis, and this cannot be considered as an accident.
-It has gained a prominent public policy foothold (Periac et al., 2018), transcending national borders political divisions and (Sinclair and Baglioni, 2014).
+It has gained a prominent public policy foothold (Periac et al., 2018), transcending national borders and political divisions (Sinclair and Baglioni, 2014).